darkwood-com/flow/docs/content/en/docs/getting-started/ip-strategy.md

 ## MaxIpStrategy

 This process Ip as soon less Ip are currently process than the current max.
-You can embed it by a custom strategy with is `LinerarIpStrategy` by default.
+You can embed it by a custom strategy with is `LinearIpStrategy` by default.

 ## Make your Ip Strategy